Diffeomorphisms of the 4-sphere, Cerf theory and Montesinos twins: Surjectivity of

+To preempt potential confusion, note that that $[0,1]$ factor with coordinate $y$ in the domain $[0,1] \times S^4$ of each function $f_t$ should not be confused with the $[0,1]$ parameter with coordinate $t$.
+Furthermore, each function $f_t$ maps to $[0,1]$, and this $[0,1]$ target space, on which we will use the variable $z$, should also not be confused with either of the other two $[0,1]$'s.

+Hatcher and Wagoner (Chapter~VI, Proposition~3, page~214 of~\cite{HatcherWagoner}) show that such a family of functions $f_t$ with gradient-like vector fields $V_t$ can be homotoped rel $t \in \{0,1\}$ so as to arrange the following properties (see Figure~\ref{F:Nice23Cerf}):

-\begin{itemize} \item The only Morse critical points of any $f_t$ are critical points of index $2$ and $3$. \item None of the functions $f_t$ have two critical points mapping to the same critical value. \item All critical points of index $2$ stay below all critical points of index $3$.
-In other words, for every $t$, if $p$ is a critical point of index $2$ for $f_t$ and $q$ is a critical point of index $3$ for $f_t$ then $f_t(p) < f_t(q)$. \item There are no handle slides.
-In other words, none of the vector fields $V_t$ have flow lines between critical points of the same index. \item All births of cancelling pairs of critical points happen before all deaths of cancelling pairs, and no two births or deaths happen at the same time. \item At the moments of birth and death, the handle pair dying or being born does not run over any other handles.
-In other words, there are no $V_t$ flow lines between a non-Morse birth/death critical point and any other critical point. \end{itemize}
+\begin{itemize} \item For each fixed value of the parameter $t \in [0,1]$: \begin{itemize} \item The only Morse critical points of $f_t$ are critical points of index $2$ and $3$. \item All critical points of $f_t$ map to distinct critical values.
+In other words, if $p$ and $q$ are distinct critical points of $f_t$ with critical values $z_p = f_t(p)$ and $z_q = f_t(q)$, then $z_p \neq z_q$. \item All critical points of index $2$ are below all critical points of index $3$.
+In other words, if $p$ is a critical point of index $2$ for $f_t$ with critical value $z_p = f_t(p)$ and $q$ is a critical point of index $3$ with critical value $z_q = f_t(q)$ then $z_p < z_q$. \item There are no handle slides.
+In other words, none of the flow lines of the vector field $V_t$ connect Morse critical points of the same index. \item At the moments of birth and death, the handle pair dying or being born does not run over any other handles.
+In other words, none of the flow lines of $V_t$ connect a non-Morse birth/death critical point to any other critical point. \item The function $f_t$ has at most one non-Morse birth/death critical point. \end{itemize} \item All births of cancelling pairs of critical points happen before all deaths of cancelling pairs.
+In other words, if $f_{t_0}$ has a non-Morse birth critical point and $f_{t_1}$ has a non-Morse death critical point, then $t_0 < t_1$. \end{itemize}